 |Title Format||Reinforced book, Unlimited Access eBook, Savings Bundle|

 SLJ Review of Haunted History

 This graphic novel series focuses on high-interest topics and is written in simple, readable prose.
 The books don’t claim to offer definitive evidence but detail witness accounts.
 The disclaimer states each title is a “dramatization based on true events.”
 The pedestrian comic art, which uses a limited color palette, is easy to navigate.
 Panels are laid out in a linear format.
 Text in yellow boxes provides background information; character dialogue appears in white speech balloons.
 The characters showcase racial and ethnic diversity.
-However, in A Home Built for Ghosts, some readers may question why the only prominent depiction of Asian individuals is limited to Mrs. Winchester’s sinister psychic medium consultant, who issues a comically fatal ultimatum.
 The back matter includes historical cases of similar phenomena or places in the U.S. and elsewhere.
 VERDICT Recommended for schools and libraries but with caveats: Coaster of Death may be too sad or morbid for some readers; Ghost Prisoners may be inappropriate or violent for younger students

 Booklist Review of Alien Graveyard